History and today

 The Community Room is suitable for smaller groups and offers an economic alternative for business meetings and "awaydays", and the adjoining heathland provides breakout space.

 In 1936 permission was granted for the construction of a village hall on a part of the heath land donated by the Lady of the Manor.
 The Hall, completed in 1938, was built by volunteer labour and craftsmen from the village and funded by donations from the residents.

 The Hall was extended in 2000 to include the Community Room and the Parish Office.
 Recent modernisations include the women's and men's toilet facilities.

-The facilities are managed by the Village Hall Council who are the trustees of the charity that owns the hall for the community.
-Trustees include nominees from organisations that regularly use the hall.
+The facilities are managed by the trustees of the charity that owns the hall for the benefit of the community.